DistributedProofreaders/guiguts-py/README.md

 ### Windows

 1. Install Python 3.11 or above from [Python.org](https://www.python.org/downloads/windows/).
 GG has been tested in versions up to 3.13.
+Ensure the "Add Python to PATH" box is checked during installation.
 2. Type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).
 3. Type `guiguts` to run GG2.